 Seems obvious but if you don't start with a great fresh product then it doesn't matter how good your coffee equipment is.
-Store your fresh product in a cool dry place and squeeze out any air; no fridges, no freezers please!
+Store your fresh product in a cool dry place and squeeze out any air; no fridges please.

 *A Note on Grinder Adjustment

 Grinder adjustment should be checked each time you make a coffee.
 The grinder adjustment along with the coffee tamp determines how quickly the coffee is extracted i.e. how quickly the water flows through the coffee.
-Think of it like grains of sand - very fine grains restrict the water flow, large particles cause lots of gaps so the water flows through the coffee quicker (see coffee extraction below).
+Think of it like grains of sand - very fine grains restrict the water flow, coarse or large particles cause lots of gaps between the grinds so the water flows through the coffee quicker (see coffee extraction below).